trinerye/visual_analytics_2024/assignment_1/readme.md

 ## About

-This project uses ``opencv`` and the ``NearestNeighbors()`` model from scikit-learn to create a simple image search algorithm that compares a *target flower* with the other flowers in the ``17 Category Flower Dataset``, and saves the results as a CSV file and a plot (OPTIONAL) in the ``out`` directory.
+This project uses ``opencv`` and the ``NearestNeighbors()`` classifier from scikit-learn to create a simple image search algorithm that compares a *target flower* with the other flowers in the ``17 Category Flower Dataset``, and saves the results as a csv file and a plot (OPTIONAL) in the ``out`` directory.

 The ``src`` directory contains two scripts:

 - **image_search_with_cv2.py:** Creates a normalized color histogram for each flower, calculates the distances between the target flower and the dataset, and returns the closest matches to the target flower.

-- **image_search_with_knn.py:** Extracts features from each image in the dataset and uses the ``NearestNeighbors()`` classifier to calculate the distances between the target flower and the dataset to find the nearest neighbors.
+- **image_search_with_knn.py:** Uses the [VGG16](https://keras.io/api/applications/vgg/) model to extract features from each image in the dataset, then uses the NearestNeighbors classifier to calculate the distances between the target flower and the dataset to find the nearest neighbors.

 ### Data

-Download the [17 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17) dataset from the Visual Geometry Group at the University of Oxford and save it in the ``in`` directory.
+Download the [17 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17) dataset from the Visual Geometry Group at the University of Oxford, rename the ``jpg`` folder to ``flowers`` and save it in the ``in`` directory.

 ### Model

 According to the documentation, the [cv2.compareHist()](https://docs.opencv.org/3.4/d8/dc8/tutorial_histogram_comparison.html) uses chi-square statistics to measure the distances between the target image and the dataset.
-On the other hand, the [NearestNeighbors()](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html#sklearn.neighbors.NearestNeighbors.kneighbors) model compares the target image with the dataset by calculating the Euclidean distance between the one-dimensional vectors to find the nearest neighbours.
+On the other hand, the [NearestNeighbors()](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html#sklearn.neighbors.NearestNeighbors.kneighbors) model compares the target image with the dataset by calculating the Euclidean distance between the one-dimensional vectors to find the nearest neighbors.

-However, before calculating the Euclidian distance, we must extract the features from the images using the VGG16 CNN with the following parameters.
+Before calculating the Euclidian distance, the image features are extracted using VGG16, a Convolutional Neural Network with the following parameters.

 | Parameter      | Value        | Type |
 |----------------|--------------|------|